 Best Aspire pod

 Aspire started out with some innovative pods.
 In fact, when the Breeze came out it was a one of the first pods you could just about use high VG liquids in.
-However, other brands quickly overtook them with new pod kits that served high VG, nic salts, MTL and DL vaping styles.
+Over the years, brands have over taken them in the pod space.
+But… are they making a comeback with our first choice – the Nautilus Prime X.

-That being said, we absolutely love the NXT Breeze.
+We absolutely love the NXT Breeze as one of the Aspire pods.
 It was in the office when my battery had died and so I filled it up and didn’t expect too much.
 I was surprised to find how much I loved it.
 In fact, it’s now never too far away from me!

 It is fast to ramp up, stands, has a little cap to keep dust and lets be honest, pocket fluff, out, great flavour, fully adjustable airflow, 1000mAh battery and 0.8mesh coil for an even vape.